Research Is the Reason I Have Hope

-Wanting to “give purpose” to her diagnosis, Jen started a fundraiser for BCRF last year that to date has raised more than $250,000—making her one of BCRF's first independent fundraisers to fund an entire annual research grant.
-Her fundraiser was an inspiring community and family effort, with her daughter, Maya, raising $9,000 for BCRF for her bat mitzvah service project.
+Wanting to “give purpose” to her diagnosis and support more research, Jen started a fundraiser for BCRF last year that to date has raised more than $500,000—making her one of BCRF's first independent fundraisers to fund an entire annual research grant.
+This year, she’s supporting Dr. Sandra M. Swain of Georgetown University Medical Center.
+Her fundraiser has been an inspiring community and family effort, with her daughter, Maya, raising $9,000 for BCRF for her bat mitzvah service project.

 “Our parents shared it with their friends.
 Our friends shared it with their friends.
 It was so exciting and humbling to hear from so many people,” Jen said.
 “It’s just been overwhelming.”

 Metastatic breast cancer has no cure, but Jen finds hope in research and the fact that it’s accelerating for stage IV disease.